SASE: What is it, why now, and is it right for you?

 Beyond increased efficiency and reduced complexity, taking the plunge with a combined networking and security offering simplifies operations for an enterprise’s IT staff.

-Where an enterprise’s IT staff is often overloaded with menial, time-consuming tasks, a combined SD-WAN and security offering frees your team to improve business efficiency, address IT concerns that affect the bottom line, and support the organization.
+An enterprise’s IT staff often gets overloaded with menial, time-consuming tasks, and a combined SD-WAN and security offering frees it to improve business efficiency, address IT concerns affecting the bottom line, and support the organization.

 Why CBTS for SASE?